Totoual/oef-sdk-python/docs/source/user/install.rst

 Installation
 ============

+This is the full guide about how to install the OEF Python SDK.

+The supported platforms are:

+* Linux (specially Ubuntu 18.04)
+* MacOS
+* Windows

+The instructions may change depending on the operating system version/distribution.

-The installation requires Python 3.6 or later versions.
+The installation requires Python 3.5 or later versions.
+Also, we assume you have `pip` and `git` installed on your system.

-For now, we only support installation from source.
+At the moment, we only support installation from source.

 Protobuf Compiler
 -----------------